kailash-manasarovar/statement/docs/timeline/2022/march.md

 ## Conservatory open day

-- After one Saturday walking with the English ladies, including Christine Betterton Jones and Patricia (Trish) Penny, where we were talking about music and my piano studies, I look up the conservatory website to find there's an open day for new students.
+- After one Saturday walking with the English ladies, including Christine Betterton Jones and Patricia (Trish) Penny, where we were talking about music and my piano studies.
+- I check the conservatory website when I get home and find there's an open day for new students.
+- I wonder now if the conversation was primed by Trish maybe, and if she suggested I look at the website, or asked if I had.

 !!! info
     - This may have been the same day that, while we were at coffee, Trish was telling us all about how she had taken speed and other drugs.